eazow/knowledge-hierarchy/english/new-concept-english/4/Lesson_47_The_great_escape.md

 That the equipment of modern camping becomes yearly more **sophisticated** is an **entertaining** **paradox** for the **cynic**, a brighter promise for the hopeful traveler who has **sworn** to get away from it all.

-It also provides and some student sociologist might care to base his **thesis** upon the phenomenon -- an escape of another kind.
+It also provides—and some student sociologist might care to base his **thesis** upon the phenomenon—an escape of another kind.

-The modern traveller is often a man who dislikes the Splendide and the Bellavista, not because he cannot afford, or **shuns** their material comforts. but because he is afford of them.
+The modern traveller is often a man who dislikes the Splendide and the Bellavista, not because he cannot afford, or **shuns** their material comforts, but because he is affraid of them.

 **Affluent** he may be, but he is by no means sure what to tip the doorman or the **chambermaid**.